melih-unsal/MapGPT/README.md

 ## 🤝 Contribute

-Contributions to the DemoGPT project are welcomed!
+Contributions to the MapGPT project are welcomed!
 Whether you're fixing bugs, improving the documentation, or proposing new features, your efforts are highly appreciated.
 Please check the open issues before starting any work.

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.